You all ask great questions! Here are the answers to your most frequently asked questions…

 Do you count calories, and if so how many do you eat?

-Calorie counting has a time and place, when you’re starting to transition to a whole foods plant powered lifestyle, the goal is to focus on the nutrient density and quality of the food rather than all the numbers.
+When you’re starting to transition to a whole foods plant powered lifestyle, the goal is to focus on the nutrient density and quality of the food rather than all the numbers.

 I personally do not count calories.
 What I eat varies based on the recipes I’m working on at the time.
 Sometimes I’m developing new and tasty desserts and these have higher sugar and carbohydrates content.
 Other times, I focus on juices and smoothies.
 You can get an idea of my typical meals by checking out my recipes page.